top of page

 Choose a Focal Point

-Pick one area of the bathroom (like the shower wall or vanity backsplash) to highlight with patterned or textured tiles.
+Select one area of the bathroom, such as the shower wall or vanity backsplash, to emphasize with patterned or textured tiles.

 Keep It Balanced

-If you go bold with floor tiles, opt for subtle wall tiles—or vice versa.
+If you choose bold floor tiles, opt for subtle wall tiles, or vice versa, to create harmony.

 Stick to a Color Palette

-Neutral colors like whites, greys, and beiges are timeless, while darker tones offer drama and elegance.
+Using neutral colors like whites, greys, and beiges offers a timeless look, while darker tones can add drama and elegance.

 Use Grout Strategically

-Contrast grout can define each tile, while matching grout gives a seamless look.
+Contrast grout can define each tile, whereas matching grout provides a seamless appearance.

 How to Pick Tile for Bathroom – Key Considerations

-If you're wondering how to choose bathroom tiles the right way, focus on these factors:
+If you're wondering how to choose bathroom tiles correctly, focus on these essential factors:

 Slip Resistance

 Look for tiles with anti-skid ratings, especially for the floor.
-Matte or textured finishes offer better grip.
+Matte or textured finishes enhance grip.

 Water Absorption

-Tiles used in wet areas must be highly water-resistant—porcelain is a safe bet.
+Tiles used in wet areas must be highly water-resistant—porcelain is often a safe choice.

 Durability

-Choose sturdy tiles for floors; lightweight tiles like ceramic are ideal for walls.
+Choose sturdy tiles for floors.
+Lightweight options like ceramic are excellent for walls.

 Ease of Cleaning

-Glossy tiles are easier to wipe down, but matte tiles show fewer water spots and smudges.
+Glossy tiles are easier to wipe down, but matte tiles tend to hide water spots and smudges better.

 How to Tile a Bathroom – Step-by-Step Basics

-Even if you hire a professional, knowing the process helps you plan better:
+Whether you hire a professional or DIY, knowing the tiling process helps you plan better:

 Step 1: Plan Your Layout

-Measure the space accurately and create a tile layout on paper.
+Accurately measure the space and create a tile layout on paper.

 Step 2: Choose Your Adhesive and Grout